Skip to main content

 3. Your costs are creeping up.

-Having multiple systems, or systems that are being acquired by new companies, means that there can be inconsistencies and fluctuations in price.
+Having multiple systems or systems that are being acquired by new companies can lead to inconsistencies and price fluctuations.
 It's hard to shop competitively when you rely on a cobbled-together system and have little to no control over what happens if your CRM provider merges or is acquired.

 For a closer look at how CRMs are priced and to see the variables you can control, read this article on the cost of CRM systems.